Greenland (film): Plot

-John hitches a ride on a truck where a young man named Colin says it is headed to Osgoode, Ontario, Canada where private planes are flying to Greenland, the apparent evacuation site.
-However, another man attempts to take John's wristband, causing the truck to crash and kill Colin, and John is forced to kill the man in self-defense.
-At another airport, the Ventos attempt to pose as Nathan's parents, but are arrested when the soldiers discover that Nathan is not theirs.
-Allison and Nathan are reunited shortly after at a nearby FEMA camp.
-The following morning, John learns that millions have died in global impacts and that the largest fragment will hit in approximately 24 hours.
+John hitch-hikes a ride on a truck full of people heading towards Canada, planning to get off in Lexington.
+A passenger named Colin tells him they are headed to Osgoode, Ontario, where private planes are flying to Greenland, believed to be the military evacuation site.
+Another man attempts to steal John's wristband, causing the truck to crash, killing Colin.
+John is forced to kill the other man in self-defense.

+At another air force base, the Ventos attempt to pose as Nathan's parents, but are arrested when Nathan reveals he's not their child.
+Allison and Nathan are reunited shortly after at a nearby Federal Emergency Management Agency (FEMA) camp.

+The following morning, John learns that the largest fragment will hit in approximately 24 hours.
 Stealing a car, John reaches his father-in-law, Dale's house, and Nathan and Allison arrive shortly after.
-The family learn about a complex of underground bunkers near Thule Air Force Base in Greenland where the evacuees are being sent.
-The family has just enough time to reach Osgoode, so John and Allison decide to go while Dale chooses to stay behind and die in the impact, while giving them his truck.
-Reaching Upstate New York, the family is caught in a traffic jam.
-As a shower of molten debris rains down, they take refuge below an underpass, then continue on to Canada.
-While making steady progress to Osgoode, the family learns over the radio that Clarke's largest fragment, which is 9 mi wide, will hit Western Europe and destroy it.
-The family arrives at the Osgoode airport barely in time to board that night's last flight out.
-As they reach Greenland, a comet fragment strikes off the coast, and the shockwave causes the plane to crash-land, killing the pilots.
-The Garritys and the rest of the passengers flag down a military truck and enter the bunker complex right as the largest fragment enters the atmosphere and hits, devastating civilization.
+The family learn about a complex of underground bunkers near Thule Air Base in Greenland, confirming that is where the evacuees are being sent.
+Dale chooses to stay behind, bidding farewell to his daughter's family.

+John, Allison and Nathan proceed in Dale's truck.
+While making steady progress to Osgoode, the family learns over the radio that Clarke's largest fragment, which is 9 mi wide, will hit Western Europe and obliterate it.
+They arrive at the Osgoode airport just in time to board the last flight out.
+As they reach Greenland, a comet fragment strike causes the plane to crash land.
+The Garritys and the rest of the passengers flag down a military truck and enter the bunker complex right as the largest fragment enters the atmosphere and hits Earth, devastating civilization along with the world.

-Nine months later, the bunkers attempt to make radio contact with other potential survivors as various cities are shown in total ruin, including Sydney, Chicago, Paris, and Mexico City.
-The Garritys and other occupants exit the shelter to a radically changed landscape, and Greenland makes contact with other stations around the globe.
-All are relieved to hear each other and report that the atmosphere is finally clearing, giving the survivors the chance to rebuild.
+Nine months later, the bunker is able to make radio contact with other survivors around the world.
+The Garritys and other occupants exit the shelter, as reports come in that the atmosphere is finally clearing, giving the survivors the chance to bring Earth back onto its feet.